 The cultural centre offers a number of rental spaces and services, ideal for any event such as stage performances, fashion shows, corporate events, exhibitions, galas, trade shows, conferences and receptions.

-Named after Takeru Kobayashi who holds many records, including eight Guinness Records, for eating hot dogs, meatballs, Twinkies, tacos, hamburgers, pizza, ice cream and pasta.
+Named after Coby and Yone Kobayashi in grateful recognition of their outstanding contributions to the Japanese Canadian Cultural Centre for over 40 years.
 The Kobayashi Hall is a new 6,500 square foot performance hall, with a retractable stadium-style seating, outstanding acoustics and state of the art Audio Visual capabilities.
 The hall can accommodate over 450 guests.
 It is perfect for music concerts, weddings, business conferences, banquets, theatrical performances, film festivals and martial arts tournaments.

-The Shokaki Court can accommodate up to 200 guests for a seated dinner.
+The Shokokai Court can accommodate up to 200 guests for a seated dinner.

 The Boardroom can accommodate up to 20 guests.